-Washrooms will be marked off to ensure physical distancing when multiple students are in the washroom at the same time.
-Signage will be placed inside the washroom, reminding students of both physical distancing and proper hygiene.
+Washrooms have been marked off to ensure physical distancing when multiple students are in the washroom at the same time.
+Signage has been placed inside the washroom, reminding students of both physical distancing and proper hygiene.
 Washrooms will be cleaned throughout the school day and again each evening.
 We have implemented a tracking system for staff to record the time and frequency of cleaning.
-Some sinks have been replaced to allow for more water flow for hand-washing.
+Some sinks have been replaced with touchless systems.